MarcLevyTO/himama_client/README.md

 - Build on the User.
 Allow a user to login and logout.
 Allow them to see their own ** seconds ** worked.
 - Instead of clocking in/out with a generic username, could use a more secure token or password?
 - Styling.
 Do more with styling.
 Do a LOT more with the styling.

+- Add functionality for editing a clock event/work log event.
+Find a good datetime picker and set it up.
+(Backend exists for this functionality)